lovelaced/synapse-mayinvite/README.md

 # Matrix-Synapse Shielded User Invites Module

 This module is a matrix-synapse server module that blocks certain users from receiving invites from users on other homeservers.
-This is useful if you have a specific list of users that should not receive invites from users on other homeservers, for example if you want to protect the privacy of these users or if you have a legal requirement to do so.
+This is useful if you have a specific list of users that should not receive invites from users on other homeservers, for example if you want to protect the privacy of these users.

 ## Usage